WATCH: Germany shell-shocked! Doan & Asano seal incredible Japan comeback

 (via @TelemundoSports)pic.twitter.com/dwGQk6DDq1

-THE BIGGER PICTURE: Germany have lost their last two opening World Cup fixtures, losing 1-0 to Mexico in 2018.
-They now face another uphill battle to get out of the group alongside European giants Spain.
+THE BIGGER PICTURE: Germany have now lost their last two opening World Cup fixtures, having lost 1-0 to Mexico in 2018.
+They now face another uphill battle to get out of their 2022 group alongside European giants Spain.

 Editors' Picks